harness/developer-hub/docs/internal-developer-portal/flows/dynamic-picker.md

 ![](./static/example-proxy-backend-config.png)

-Configure a Delegate HTTP Proxy to route traffic through an HTTP proxy server.
+Configure a Delegate HTTP Proxy to route traffic through an HTTP proxy using Delegate.
 This is useful when we need to access private endpoints not publicly accessible.

 :::warning
-Endpoints targeting the `harness.io` domain should **not** be configured behind a delegate proxy.
+Endpoints targeting the `harness.io` domain should **not** be configured behind a **Delegate HTTP Proxy**, as you are already in the Harness infrastructure.
+Using a Delegate HTTP Proxy in this case is unnecessary, as direct access is inherently available.
 :::

 ![](./static/delegate-proxy.png)